Story of Seasons (video game)

 Story of Seasons, known in Japan as Bokujō Monogatari: Tsunagaru Shin Tenchi (牧場物語 つながる新天地, lit.
 Farm Story: Linking the New World), is a farming simulation video game developed by Marvelous Entertainment for the Nintendo 3DS.
 It was released in Japan on February 27, 2014, and in North America on March 31, 2015.
-This was the first game not under the Harvest Moon franchise title in North America due to Natsume's ownership of the name.
+This was the first game not under the Harvest Moon franchise title in North America due to Natsume Inc.'s ownership of the name.

 The game follows along the same lines as the rest of the series, in which the player takes on the role of a farmer.
-The player can choose to play as a boy or girl farmer and choose between two difficulties at the beginning of the game.
-The difficulty can not be changed once chosen by the player.
+The player can choose to play as a male or female farmer and between two difficulties at the beginning of the game.
+The difficulty level cannot be changed once chosen.
 There are a variety of things to do in the game such as producing crops and raising livestock.
 The game also introduces new characters, including a tiny goddess and a tiny witch.

 Story

-The player is bored with their regular life and receives a flyer announcing the need for farmers in Oak Tree Town.
-Deciding to risk it all, the player moves to the small village.
-There are four other farmers living in Oak Tree Town, who will teach the player how to run their new farm.
-The ultimate goal is to unlock all seven vendors by fulfilling certain requirements and make Oak Tree Town a renowned international trade city.
+The player, Johnny (male) or Annie (female), is bored with their regular life and receives a flyer announcing the recruitment of farmers in Oak Tree Town.
+Wanting to risk it all, they move to the small village to meet Veronica, the village's mayor.
+There are four other farmers living in Oak Tree Town: Eda, Fritz, Giorgio, and Elise, who will teach the player how to run their new farm.
+They must unlock all seven vendors by fulfilling certain requirements and make Oak Tree Town a renowned international trade city.
 Large variety of seeds, items, buildings, and animals become available through unlocking the vendors.
-Together the NPC farmers and the player will help each other become successful.
+Together, the NPC farmers and the player will help each other become successful.
+The player will also meet five Nature Sprites: Flick, Mora, Gusto, Torque, and Pepita, a young witch named Witchie, and a young Harvest Goddess named Dessie.
+At one point, Eda dies from an illness and her farm is passed to the player.
+In the end, once all traders have come to town, a meeting is held to thank the player for their efforts in making the town into a popular trade city.